 You may also worry about your dog being unfriendly or jealous toward a new baby.
-You can find ways to prepare your dog for a human infant in the family here, and follow these 10 safety tips for children who live with dogs here.
+You can find ways to prepare your dog for a human infant in the family here, and follow these ten safety tips for children who live with dogs here.

 Not Getting Along With Children Or Other Pets

 If your dog has aggression, it’s important to understand the cause so you can correct the behavior.
 Your first instinct when a dog nips at a child or another beloved pet may be to get rid of the dog, but with training, time, and a positive environment, your pet can acclimate and start to relax.

 If your dog is aggressive to other dogs, you should read the advice provided here.
 If your dog is aggressive to people and children, you should click here for advice.
-In either case, it is best to consult a behaviorist to see what your options are for training.
+In either case, it’s best to consult a behaviorist to see what your options are for training.

 No Longer A Puppy

 Some people get a new puppy in their life and love them for a time only to find that, once that puppy has grown up, they just can’t handle it.
-These people are probably the least prepared to own a dog in the first place, but if you happen to be one of those considering returning a dog who has grown out of puppyhood, here’s my advice.
+These people are probably the least prepared to get a dog in the first place, but if you happen to be one of those considering returning a dog who has grown out of puppyhood, here’s my advice.

 Give your dog a chance.
 The adolescent phase of a dog can be stressful.
 High energy and rowdy behavior can be expected, much like the “terrible twos” of a human child.
 But dogs grow in love as much as anything else.